As the 2020/21 season enters the final third, it is time to check out the 10 current leaders in the European Golden Shoe race.

 The Villarreal striker has proved last season was no fluke by enjoying another prolific campaign this term.

 Mbappe has had another impressive campaign in Ligue 1.
-His prolific form has helped Paris Saint-Germain stay within three points of league leaders Lille ahead of the final seven games.
+His prolific form has helped Paris Saint-Germain stay within a point of league leaders Lille ahead of the final four games.

 The 22-year-old could still be within a chance of a top-three spot in the European Golden Shoe race.